Clare Winger Harris: Critical view and influence

 Described as a "pioneering" science fiction author, Harris was the first female SF author to consistently write under her own name (Gertrude Barrows Bennett, who wrote under the pseudonym Francis Stevens, published a single science fiction story in 1904 using the name "G.M.
 Barrows"—her real name, although the use of initials disguised her gender.
-Her true identity wasn't revealed until 1952, four years after her death).
+Her true identity was not revealed until 1952, four years after her death).
 Harris's stories appeared in the world's first science fiction magazine, Amazing Stories, less than a year after the magazine was founded.
 She was popular enough with fans of the time for "her name to be splashed on future covers to attract readers."

 As Jane Donawerth wrote in Daughters of Earth: Feminist Science Fiction in the Twentieth Century, among the important aspects of Harris's contributions is that "she was a woman writer in a genre generally written by men, she wrote stories that included portraits of feminine strength, and she offered visions of a science that was not solely the province of privileged white men."

 Even though Harris published only a handful of stories, almost all of them have been reprinted over the years.
 Of these, "The Miracle of the Lily" has been reprinted the most, appearing in anthologies such as The Future Is Female!
 25 Classic Science Fiction Stories by Women, from Pulp Pioneers to Ursula K. Le Guin released by the Library of America in 2018 and Crawling Horror: Creeping Tales of the Insect Weird, released in 2021 by the British Library.
 The story has also been praised by many critics, with Forrest J Ackerman calling it a "classic" and Richard Lupoff saying it would have "won the Hugo Award for best short story, if the award had existed then."
 Lupoff also wrote that "[w]hile today's reader may find her prose creaky and old-fashioned, the stories positively teem with still-fresh and provocative ideas.

 Harris's stories have also been reprinted in a number of other anthologies in recent decades, including two books from Wesleyan University Press: 2016's Sisters of Tomorrow: The First Women of Science Fiction and 2006's Daughters of Earth: Feminist Science Fiction in the 20th Century, with the later including a critical essay about Harris.
 Additional anthologies reprinting her work include Sci-Fi Womanthology, Amazing Science Fiction Anthology: The Wonder Years 1926-1935; and Gosh Wow!
 Sense of Wonder Science Fiction.

 In 2018, her work was featured at the Pasadena History Museum as part of an exhibit titled "Dreaming the Universe: The Intersection of Science, Fiction, & Southern California."